filipesabella/vscode-live-p5/README.md

 # live-p5

-This extension was based on the good work from [pixelkind](https://github.com/pixelkind/p5canvas).

-It provides a live preview panel of your P5 code.
+Provides a live preview panel of your P5 code.

 It enables you to change variable values without reloading the P5 rendering, see the gif below: